unicode-cookbook/cookbook/RELEASING.md

 For those interested, the book is typeset with XeLaTeX, but there is knitr-based R-code included.
 This has to be first processed to return latex code, which can then be typeset.

 The knitr setup is included in the file `unicode.Rnw`.
-To process this file, the following R-packages need to be installed (`install.packages.("knitr")`):
+To process this file, the following R-packages need to be installed (e.g. `install.packages("knitr")`):

 - knitr
 - highlight